DURGESH716/WeDecrypt_Database_Android/README.md

       database.
 Some phones may have multiple IMEIs, you may need to try them all.
       The command will dump decrypted database at `EnMicroMsg.db.decrypted`.

-  If the above decryption doesn't work, you can also try the [password cracker](https://github.com/chg-hou/EnMicroMsg.db-Password-Cracker) to brute-force the key.
-The encryption key is not very strong.

 3. Copy the WeChat user resource directory `/mnt/sdcard/tencent/MicroMsg/${userid}/{avatar,emoji,image2,sfs,video,voice2}` from the phone to the `resource` directory:
 	+ `./android-interact.sh res`